-Baby’s muscles are also developing and you may start to feel movements in your belly early in the second trimester.
+Baby’s muscles are also developing and you may start to baby feel movements in your belly early in the second trimester.

 Your baby’s genitalia will be formed and your radiologist may be able to tell you the gender of your child during your ultrasound should you so choose.

-Tests and screenings in second trimester
+Tests and screenings to expect in the second trimester

 During the second trimester, many women will have a variety of tests done.
 Most women will have an ultrasound.
 They’ll also get blood work and glucose tolerance test done.

 The ultrasound will be done to check that your baby is growing healthily.
 Measurements will be taken via the ultrasound to give you and your health care provider an estimated growth result.
 This means they will be able to give you an updated estimated due date and whether your baby is measuring larger or smaller in comparison to their gestation age.

 You will also need to be screened for gestational diabetes via a blood test.
 You’ll need to drink a concentrated glucose drink and blood will be drawn before, an hour after drinking it and then 2 hours after drinking it.
 Your midwife or obstetrician will discuss a plan if you do have gestational diabetes.